APMonitor/arduino/README.md

 # Process Control Temperature Lab

 The [BYU Arduino Temperature Control Lab](http://apmonitor.com/pdc/index.php/Main/ArduinoTemperatureControl) is designed as a modular, portable, and inexpensive solution for hands-on process control learning.
 Heat output is adjusted by modulating the voltage to a transistor.
 A thermistor measures the temperature.
 Energy from the transistor output is transferred by conduction and convection to the temperature sensor.
-The lab is integrated into a small PCB shield which can be mounted to any [Arduino](https://www.arduino.cc/) or Arduino compatible microcontroller and programmatically controlled using Python over a USB connection.
+The lab is integrated into a small PCB shield which can be mounted to any [Arduino](https://www.arduino.cc/) or Arduino compatible microcontroller.
+Experiments can then be programmatically controlled using Python over a USB connection.

 ## Key Features
 This lab reinforces principles of system dynamics,